Edmond-Édouard Lapeyre: Lapeyre, seaside painter

 Lapeyre met his models in the studios of the milliners for whom he designed posters and signs in a simplified graphic style typical of French illustration at the time (although also recalling the bold forms of the Beggarstaff Brothers in England).

-With their lustrous finishes, his portraits of models irresistibly bring to mind the elegant women of the American John Singer Sargent and the Spaniard Joaquín Sorolla.
-Their portraits of women, perceived as icons of European fashion, also illustrate the development of a society of leisure, for which the beaches of France and Spain provided a fitting playground, but one where elegance was still de rigueur.
-The work by Sorolla most emblematic of this conquest of the beaches by the international bourgeoisie is without doubt Promenade by the Sea, painted in Biarritz in 1909.
+With their lustrous finishes, his portraits of models were similar to those by John Singer Sargent and Joaquín Sorolla.
+Their portraits of fashionable European women also illustrate the development of a society of leisure, for which the beaches of France and Spain provided a playground, but one where elegance was still de rigueur.
+The work by Sorolla that perhaps most exemplifies this is Promenade by the Sea, painted in Biarritz in 1909.

 Travels

 Every year, from July to September, Lapeyre used to escape from his urban, Parisian existence.
 In 1931, for example, he was at Péréyrol in the Dordogne, and in 1935 in the Vendeix valley near La Bourboule, which inspired many delicate, lush landscapes.

 In the following decade he painted in Argentan (1941), at Saint Honoré in the Orne (1945), in the Nièvre, and at Vic-sur-Cère in Cantal (1947), returning here with his wife, Madeleine Charlot, in June 1950.
 Vue depuis notre chambre depicts this holiday.
 This image from the end of a full career, a window at Vic open onto both the street and the surrounding countryside, seems to encapsulate the artist’s productive and felicitously cultivated duality as a painter of both fashionable women and country folk.
 Edmond-Édouard Lapeyre died in Paris on 4 February 1960.